andrewlin1368/Navigating-a-Maze/README.md

 we will work with navigation and pathfinding in a maze.

 ## Quick Recap of Concepts (1)
-This section is a quick recap of the concepts that you need to know for this project.
-If you don’t understand something or can’t answer the questions and exercises, you should review the textbook/material provided for this topic. <br />
 A stack is a linear structure (like an array).
 A stack (unlike an array) restricts how elements are inserted, retrieved, and removed: The most recently inserted element in the stack is the only one that can be retrieved or removed.
 This is called LIFO ordering (last-in, first-out).